Bepis1559/RandomImages/README.md

 * Each image is a route path (Link) to a separate page , containing this individual image and the name part of the email.

-* You can either click the image or in the url tab type /"your name" at the end of the URL in order to go to the particular character.
+* You can either click the image or in the url tab type /"your name" at the end of the url in order to go to the particular character.

 How to use the server :

 * After it is started , you can go to http://localhost:5000/users/ in your browser , where you will see the list of users , that have been added so far.
-If you want to see an individual user , add /"the user email" to the end of the URL.
+If you want to see an individual user , add /"the user email" to the end of the url.